What species can I hunt on Walk-In Access (WIA) properties?

 Can a non-hunting companion accompany a hunter?

 Yes, a non-hunting companion can accompany a hunter that is actively hunting a Walk-In Access property.
-Remember, access to these fields is for small game hunting only.

 Do I need to get permission from the landowner to hunt on Walk-in properties?